 Students read major works from countries around the world and explore authors' representations of human life in its personal, social, political, and spiritual dimensions.
 Selections challenge literary and cultural boundaries and encourage global understanding.
-Read the best texts ever written from places such as Egypt, Greece, India, China, and Russia.
+Read masterpieces written from places such as Africa, Egypt, Greece, India, China, and Russia.
 Emphasis on close reading, literary analysis, discussion, and MLA documentation.
 Prerequisite: ENG 120.